tousix/tousix-manager/README.md

     `url(r'^manager/', include('tousix-manager.urls'))`

 5. Run `python manage.py migrate` to create tousix-manager's models.
-   Note this command will add some example objects to your project.

-6. Create a super user for your project to tune your database.

-7. ???

-8. PROFIT !!!
+6. You can now run the project : `python manage.py runserver 8000`

+Don't forget to create a super user for editing some models in the admin interface.